Flank/flank-dashboard/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md

 > Feature description / User story.

-As we want to reduce usage/document reads we should explore possibilities to add more server-side processing for metrics calculations and use Dart language for it.
+As we want to add more server-side processing to the Cloud Firestore, we should explore the possibility of writing the Cloud Functions using the Dart language.

 # Analysis